ultraio/docs-blockchain/docs/tutorials/uniq-factories/creating-uniq-factories/how-to-validate-uniq-metadata-using-schema-validator-toolkit.md

 ---
-title: "How to validate uniq metadata using Ultra Toolkit's Schema Validator"
+title: "How to validate uniq metadata using Ultra Tool Kit's Schema Validator"
 order: 3
 outline: [0, 4]
 ---

-# How to validate uniq metadata using Ultra Toolkit's Schema Validator
+# How to validate uniq metadata using Ultra Tool Kit's Schema Validator

-Schema validator is a feature of the Ultra Toolkit that helps you to validate your uniq metadata files.
+Schema validator is a feature of the Ultra Tool Kit that helps you to validate your uniq metadata files.

 ## Prerequisites